99x/first-born/README.md

 ```
 Follow [this guide](https://github.com/oblador/react-native-vector-icons#installation) to configure `react-native-vector-icons` for your project.

-No other steps are required to configure `first-born` seperately for each platform (Android/iOS).
+No other steps are required to configure `first-born` separately for each platform (Android/iOS).

 ## Development Testing